Gloucester: Visiting Crow’s Nest, The location of “The Perfect Storm”

 Pictures of the filming crew hanging out at Crow’s Nest adorn the walls

 Crow’s Nest is an interesting spot to stop for a few drinks if you are a fan of the book or movie.
-They no longer serve food, however, there are plenty of restaurants within walking distance.
+My dad (a major fan of the movie) really enjoyed his experience.
+Many visitors and locals return again and again.
+Note that the bar no longer serves food, however, there are plenty of restaurants within walking distance.
 The Crow’s Nest lodging provides views of the harbor if you need somewhere to stay while in town.
 Souvenir items such as hats and T shirts can be purchased at the bar and make for a great little stocking stuffer for fans of the film.

 Fun fact: The National Weather Service created the term “The Perfect Storm” in October 1991 to describe this monstrous storm off the New England coast.